vponomarev/mikrotik-capsman/README.md

 # Mikrotik-CapsMan
-Web UI for Mikrotik CapsMan interface.
+Web UI for Mikrotik CapsMan/WiFi interface.

 UI generates a dedicated and periodically updated WEB page with list of WiFi clients, that are connected to CapsMan.
 List is filled with extra information from Mikrotik DHCP Server.